 Occupations and Workforce

-Blue Ridge is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Blue Ridge is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Blue Ridge is a city of service providers, sales and office workers and construction workers and builders.
 There are especially a lot of people living in Blue Ridge who work in office and administrative support (17.01%), management occupations (13.40%) and law enforcement and fire fighting (8.25%).

 Setting & Lifestyle

-Blue Ridge’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Blue Ridge’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Blue Ridge has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Blue Ridge has few renters and college students.
 But the biggest reason it is quieter in Blue Ridge than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Blue Ridge may be for you.